 Compline is a traditional form of prayer before sleep (which is pronounced KOM-plin).
 It uses unaccompanied Gregorian chant to cleanse and calm at the end of the day.

 During term, we sing Compline on the Tuesdays of 1st and 5th week at 9pm in the chapel.
 Volunteers prepare the chapel by lighting a hundred small candles, so that as people come in the chapel glows and shimmers.
 The Choir usually leads the service, which is sung in beautiful plainchant.
 The service is followed with port and hot chocolate.

 The service is short — between 15 and 20 minutes — and meditative.
 Everyone is encouraged to join in the singing as best they can, but those who prefer just to sit and soak in the atmosphere are most welcome as well.

-In the chapel we celebrate the Eucharist on Thursdays of even weeks at 6pm, according to the modern rite of the Church of England.
-A smaller chamber choir sings the service setting, a motet chosen for the day and lead the hymns; the Chaplain usually gives a short homily or thought for the day.
+In the chapel we celebrate the Eucharist on occasional midweek evenings at 6pm, according to the modern rite of the Church of England.
+We alternate between a choral service – a smaller chamber choir sings the service setting, with a motet chosen for the day – and a less formal, said service with an instrumental interlude or chants.
+The Chaplain occasionally gives a short homily or thought for the day.

 Those who are communicant members of their own churches are welcome to receive communion.
 All who come to Eucharist are invited to join us for a hot buffet dinner in the Old Hall afterwards.
 Once a term, a Roman Catholic priest from the University Catholic Chaplaincy celebrates Mass in Hertford Chapel.